Winston-Salem/Forsyth County Schools

 Winston-Salem/Forsyth County Schools (WS/FCS) is a school district in Forsyth County, North Carolina.
 WS/FCS has over 80 schools in its system, and it serves 54,984 students every year.
 WS/FCS was formed in 1963 by the merger of the Forsyth County School System and the Winston-Salem School System.
 WS/FCS is now the fourth largest school system in North Carolina, and it is the 81st largest in the United States.
 WS/FCS is also the most diverse school district in North Carolina.

+The district covers all of Forsyth County.